nolatunji/Bikesharing-Analysis/README.md

 # Bikesharing

 ## Overview
 For this project, data from the Citi Bike program in New York City was used.
-The purpsoe of the project is to analyze the data from New York City's bike sharing program to see if it would be viable business model in Des Moines, Iowa.
+The purpsoe of the project is to analyze the data from New York City's bike sharing program to see if it would be a viable business model in Des Moines, Iowa.
 The analysis focuses on using the NYC data to answer key questions as a starting point for deciding on going forward with this business investment idea.
 For this analysis a sample of data was used from the month of August since it would be one of the busiest times for the bike share program.

 [link to dashboard](https://public.tableau.com/app/profile/njeri.olatunji/viz/CitibikeStory_16546667101790/Story1?publish=yes)